What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for California Christian College?

-In the 2015 - 2016 academic year, regular undergrads at California Christian College were billed $8,750, before modifications for financial need.
-From this total, the expense of tuition was $8,160.
-The other $590 represents additional fees.
+In the 2018 - 2019 academic year, regular undergrads at California Christian College were billed $9,330, before modifications for financial need.
+From this total, the expense of tuition was $8,640. $690 was the cost of fees.
+Find out more about the net price.

 Unfortunately, this school does not provide any special discounts to in-state students.

-Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will get if you decide to stay on campus.
+California Christian College fees and tuition is the amount charged to undergrads for one academic year, and does not include room and board.
 Keep in mind a lot of students have financial aid and scholarships which minimize their total cost.

-For more information, visit California Christian College Part Time Tuition & Fees.
+For more information, visit California Christian College Cost Per Credit Hour.

 Are Tuition and Fees Going Up or Down?